 Since 6 April 2017, under the Make Work Pay initiative, if you move from a long-term disability payment (see list below) to a job, you can keep your entitlement to Free Travel for a period of 5 years, provided you have registered for a Public Services Card.

 • Partial Capacity Benefit (from Invalidity Pension)

 • Disablement Benefit paid along with Incapacity Supplement

 • Transfer from Disability Allowance or Invalidity Pension to a Community Employment, SOLAS or Back to Work scheme.

 How to apply

-In all other circumstances, you must apply for free travel by completing a Free Travel application form FT1 (pdf).
+In all other circumstances, you must apply for Free Travel by completing a Free Travel application form FT1 (pdf).

 Lost or damaged Free Travel Passes

-If your Public Services Card Free Travel is lost, stolen or damaged, you should telephone 1890 837000 to request a replacement card.
+If your Public Services Card Free Travel is lost, stolen or damaged, you should telephone 0818 837000 to request a replacement card.